MPLLang/mpl-tutorial/01-setup/README.md

 $ git clone https://github.com/MPLLang/mpl-tutorial.git
 $ cd mpl-tutorial
 $ docker build . -t mpl-tutorial
-$ docker run -it mpl-tutorial /bin/bash
+$ docker run --rm -v $(pwd -P):/root/mpl-tutorial -it mpl-tutorial /bin/bash
 ```

-This opens a bash shell in the container.
+This opens a bash shell in the container, with a prompt that should look
+something like `root@43a65ec53fc6:~#`.
 The directory structure inside the
 container is

 ```